Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 CAUTION

 Sodium benzoate is a food preservative in beverages and processed foods.
-Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that can form benzene (a carcinogen) when combined with vitamin C. Animal studies show birth defects at high doses, though topical exposure is lower risk than ingestion.
+Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C in formulas.

 methylparaben